 Mickey’s Very Merry Christmas Party

-Mickey’s Very Merry Christmas Party is a special event that takes place at Magic Kingdom on select nights during November and December from 7 p.m. to 12 a.m.
+Mickey’s Very Merry Christmas Party is a special event that takes place at Magic Kingdom on select nights from November 8 to December 22 from 7 p.m. to 12 a.m.
 Like the Halloween party, it is a separately ticketed event and you do not need to have a park ticket.
 Guests can enter the Magic Kingdom beginning at 4:00 p.m.

-Mickey’s Very Merry Christmas Party includes special character meet and greets with rarely seen characters, A Frozen Holiday Wish where Elsa lights the castle, Mickey’s Once Upon A Christmastime Parade, Minnie’s Wonderful Christmastime Fireworks, and Mickey’s Most Merriest Celebration stage show.
+Mickey’s Very Merry Christmas Party includes special character meet and greets with rarely seen characters, Mickey’s Once Upon A Christmastime Parade, Minnie’s Wonderful Christmastime Fireworks, and Mickey’s Most Merriest Celebration stage show.
+(There has also traditionally been special lights on the castle, but this has not been announced for 2022, and there is speculation that it is because of the special 50th decorations currently donning Cinderella Castle.)

 Other special entertainment can also be found throughout the park, and like the Halloween party, some rides get specially themed overlays.